agbarnett/decimal.places/README.md

 1. `make.data.R`, finds eligible articles from specified journal lists, then reads the abstracts from Pubmed and calculates the number of decimal places making a dataset ready for analysis.

+2. `Analysis.Ready.RData`, `percents.data.xlsx` and `percents.data.txt`, the main dataset for analysis produced by `make.data.R` in R, Excel and tab-delimited format, respectively.

-2. `decimal.places.stats.Rmd`, Rmarkdown file to create the analyses shown in the paper.
+3. `decimal.places.stats.Rmd`, Rmarkdown file to create the analyses shown in the paper.
 Was run using R version 3.4.4.

-3. `MultinomialCIsBayes.R`, calculates multinomial Dirichlet confidence intervals for the three categories of percents (too few, just right, too many) using WinBUGS.
+4. `MultinomialCIsBayes.R`, calculates multinomial Dirichlet confidence intervals for the three categories of percents (too few, just right, too many) using WinBUGS.
 Requires WinBUGS (version 1.4) and the R package R2WinBUGS.

-4. `decimalplaces.R`, calculates the number of decimal places and significant figures.
+5. `decimalplaces.R`, calculates the number of decimal places and significant figures.

-5. `journal.meta.txt` & `journal.meta.ii.txt`, tab-delimited lists of the eligible articles searched for percents.
+6. `journal.meta.txt` & `journal.meta.ii.txt`, tab-delimited lists of the eligible articles searched for percents.
 Split into two because of the time needed to make the data. `journal.meta.RData` & `journal.meta.ii.RData` are R-data versions of same.

 The code requires the following R packages:
 * diagram